Discrimination at work ups hypertension risk

 - Compared to people who scored low workplace discrimination at enrollment in the study, participants with high workplace discrimination exposure scores were 54% more likely to report high blood pressure during the follow-up.

-“There are several implications from these findings,” Li said.
-“First, we should increase public awareness that work is an important social determinant of health.
-Second, in addition to traditional risk factors, stressful experiences at work due to discrimination are an emerging risk factor for high blood pressure.”
+Dr. Li emphasized that these findings have several implications.
+Firstly, there is a need to raise public awareness that work is a critical social determinant of health.
+Secondly, in addition to traditional risk factors, workplace discrimination is a developing risk factor for high blood pressure.

-Possible solutions to eliminate workplace discrimination include organizational policies and interventions.
-These potential approaches, when used in tandem with stronger anti-discrimination employer policies may improve workers’ coping skills, according to the research authors.
+The study authors suggest that a combination of organizational policies and interventions could be possible solutions to eliminate workplace discrimination.
+These approaches, when combined with stronger anti-discrimination policies by employers, may help to enhance workers' coping skills.

-Some limitations of this study include that participants who did not take part in the follow-up session were more likely to be non-white, have lower education levels, work in positions with lower job control, and, unfortunately, they were found to have higher hypertension prevalence.
-In addition, high blood pressure was self-reported as doctor-diagnosed via survey.
-A future study with medical examinations to measure diastolic blood pressure and systolic blood pressure may improve validity of the research findings.
-Furthermore, the measure of workplace discrimination in the MIDUS was generic, and a future study could explore specific, different types of workplace discrimination, such as racial-, sex- or age-related discrimination at work.
+It is important to note some limitations of this study.
+Firstly, participants who did not participate in the follow-up session had a higher prevalence of hypertension and were more likely to be non-white, have lower education levels, and work in positions with lower job control.
+Secondly, high blood pressure was self-reported based on a survey of doctor-diagnosed cases.
+Future studies could potentially improve the validity of research findings by including medical examinations to measure diastolic and systolic blood pressure.
+Additionally, the measure of workplace discrimination used in the MIDUS study was general, and future studies could focus on exploring specific types of discrimination at work, such as race-, sex-, or age-related discrimination.

-“This study adds to the growing body of science finding that discrimination of any kind may significantly increase the risk of cardiovascular disease including high blood pressure.
-It also underscores the importance of the American Heart Association’s commitment to addressing health equity in the workplace and among the workforce to improve individual health,” said Eduardo Sanchez, M.D., M.P.H., FAHA, FAAFP, the American Heart Association’s chief medical officer for prevention.
-Dr. Sanchez was not involved in this study.
-“As part of the Association’s overarching work to break down barriers to health equity and improve the health of all Americans, we are building strong collaborations that will drive real change in the workplace.”
+Dr. Eduardo Sanchez, the American Heart Association's chief medical officer for prevention, who was not involved in this study, commented that the study adds to the increasing evidence that any type of discrimination may significantly increase the risk of cardiovascular disease, including high blood pressure.
+Dr. Sanchez also emphasized the American Heart Association's dedication to addressing health equity in the workplace to improve individual health.
+He stated that the Association is building collaborations to break down barriers to health equity and improve the health of all Americans.

-Sanchez outlined several ways the Association is working toward meeting those commitments, including the release of the American Heart Association CEO Roundtable report, “Driving Health Equity in the Workplace,” and the recently launched Health Equity in the Workforce initiative with the Deloitte Health Equity Institute and the Society for Human Resource Management Foundation.
+It's great to hear about the American Heart Association's efforts to address health equity in the workplace.
+Could you please provide more information on the "Driving Health Equity in the Workplace" report and the Health Equity in the Workforce initiative?

 Co-authors of the study are Timothy A. Matthews, M.S.; Thomas Clausen, Ph.D.; and Reiner Rugulies, Ph.D.
 Authors’ disclosures are listed in the manuscript.

-This study was funded by the Targeted Research Training Program of the Southern California National Institute for Occupational Safety and Health Education and Research Center, the U.S. Centers for Disease Control and Prevention, and the University of California, Los Angeles.
+The Targeted Research Training Program of the Southern California National Institute for Occupational Safety and Health Education and Research Center, along with the U.S. Centers for Disease Control and Prevention and the University of California, Los Angeles provided funding for this study.

 Studies published in the American Heart Association’s scientific journals are peer-reviewed.
 The statements and conclusions in each manuscript are solely those of the study authors and do not necessarily reflect the Association’s policy or position.
 The Association makes no representation or guarantee as to their accuracy or reliability.
 The Association receives funding primarily from individuals; foundations and corporations (including pharmaceutical, device manufacturers and other companies) also make donations and fund specific Association programs and events.
 The Association has strict policies to prevent these relationships from influencing the science content.
 Revenues from pharmaceutical and biotech companies, device manufacturers and health insurance providers and the Association’s overall financial information are available here.